 While there has been a trend in recent years showing fewer automobile accidents, the same cannot be said for motorcycle crashes.
 Since 2001 the number of people in Florida injured in a motorcycle accident has risen by 50%.
 While the number of deaths of motorcyclists involved in an accident has risen by 90%.
 The increase number of motorcycling deaths can be partially Florida’s repeal of the its mandatory helmet law, but the rise in accidents, as a whole, must be attributable to other factors.
-The Law Offices of Bobby Jones is proud to represent injured motorcycle riders in St. Petersburg and all cities in Florida.
+Jones Law Group is proud to represent injured motorcycle riders in St. Petersburg and all cities in Florida.

 Most Motorcycle Accidents are Caused by Inattentive Drivers